Pentagon to showcase some of nation's top players

 La Lumiere will take on Aberdeen Central to close out this year’s Mike Miller Classic at 8:30 p.m.

-Though it should still be an exciting game, Sioux Falls Washington’s game against St. Anthony (Texas) lost some of its luster last month when Charles Bassey, the No. 2 recruit in the Class of 2019, was ruled ineligible by the Texas Association of Private and Parochial schools.
+Sioux Falls Washington’s game against St. Anthony (Texas) will feature Charles Bassey, the No. 2 recruit in the Class of 2019.

 The Warriors will tip-off against St. Anthony on Friday at 5:30 p.m.